hwborchers/ctv-numericalmath/README.md

     methods for sparse matrices and for solving linear and least-squares problems in sparse linear algebra
 -   Package [rmumps](https://cran.r-project.org/package=rmumps) provides a wrapper
-    for the MUMPS library, solving large linear systems of equations applying a parallel sparse direct solver
+    for the MUMPS library, solving large linear systems of equations applying a sparse direct solver
 -   [sanic](https://cran.r-project.org/package=sanic) supports routines for solving
     (dense and sparse) large systems of linear equations; direct and iterative solvers from the Eigen C++ library are made available,